-The Vice-President for Planning / CIO reserves the right for final interpretations of the applicability of this policy and decisions regarding sanctions would be made in consultation with existing governing policies and procedures.
+The Chief Information Officer reserves the right for final interpretations of the applicability of this policy and decisions regarding sanctions would be made in consultation with existing governing policies and procedures.

-Violations of this policy should be reported to the Vice President for Planning / CIO who will coordinate with the appropriate divisional Vice-President or designee.
+Violations of this policy should be reported to the Chief Information Officer who will coordinate with the appropriate divisional Vice-President or designee.
 Immediate action, including suspending access to University computing and network resources, may be warranted pending further investigation if there is an imminent threat to University systems and data.
 Violations of any part of this policy, in addition to any immediate action above, will subject violators to the regular disciplinary processes and procedures of the University that apply to students, faculty, staff, graduate teaching assistants, work study students, and all third parties.
 Depending on the individual and circumstances involved this could include the offices of Human Resources, the Provost, Student Conduct, the General Counsel, and/or appropriate law enforcement agencies.

 X. Appendix A